Skip to main content

 Although the Computer Science courses fill quickly, our waitlists also move quickly.
 Especially for courses that have MATH 161, CS 115, CS 215, or CS 315 as a prerequisite, spots are likely to open up after the current semester's grades are posted and students who didn't pass the prerequisites drop the course.

 If you are waitlisted, however, you need to be sure that you will actually be able to move into a spot that opens up.
-Even if there is an open spot, you won’t get it if it would leave you with too many units or with a time conflict.
+Even if there is an open spot, you won’t get it if it leaves you with too many units or with a class time conflict.
 We have seen students advance from #6 on the waitlist into an open spot because students #1-#5 had one of these issues that prevented them from claiming it.
 Use the waitlist SWAP feature - for details see How to Waitlist a Class.

 In any event, if you want to take a course and can't get it, you need to be on the waitlist.
 This is our only mechanism for keeping track of who needs a given course.